 The after tax proceeds can be distributed as taxable dividends to the shareholders or if applicable as capital dividends from the Capital Dividend Account (CDA) of the corporation.
 CDA holds the tax-free portion of the company’s capital gain or gain on goodwill which is distributed to the shareholders on a tax-free basis.

 It is important to analyze the tax implication of both options.
-Hogg, Shain & Scheck has the experience to walk you through the sale of your business by determining which option is advantageous to you as the seller.
+Hogg, Shain & Scheck are experienced in tax accounting and can walk you through the sale of your business by determining which option is advantageous to you as the seller.
 Feel free to contact us if you require further assistance.